ambro034/ig_complex/README.md

   - *Condition* -- is a list of contexts caluse(s) that condition the perscription for the actors to carry out the task.
 Both Activation Conditions (Cac) and Execution Constraints (Cex) are identified.
   - *Condition Count* -- a count of *Condition*.
 This returns both a count of the context clauses, as well as the number of conditions within the clauses.
 For example, consider the following statement:

-    "When notice is given, the departments may modify the regulations, if the outcomes of such change are determined to be economically or socailly beneficial."
+    "When notice is given, the departments may modify the regulations, if the outcomes of such change are determined to be economically and socailly beneficial."

     "When notice is given" and "if the outcomes of such change are determined to be economically or socailly beneficial" are two context clauses, but the latter has two conditions -- (1) "economically" and (2) "socailly".
 This results in a condition count of three.
   - *Condition Conjunction* -- the conjunction used for *Condition* if the condition count within a context cluase is greater than one.
 This identifies logical AND or OR.